Last Updated on 17 February, 2024 by Rejaul Karim

 Futures are leveraged products (trade on margin), so a trader needs to only have a fraction of the total worth of a contract to be able to carry it — the broker lends him the rest of the capital.
 That fraction the trader needs to deposit in his account to be able to carry a contract is known as the initial margin, which the broker can use to offset any losses in the trader’s account.
 As the account is depleted by losses, the amount in the account should not fall below a certain level, known as the maintenance margin.
 If the account falls below that level, the trader will get a margin call — the broker requesting him to deposit more money.

 Now, coming to the aspect of the final settlement on expiration, different futures products also have a different expiration schedule.
 Some have a new contract every month, some have a new contract every quarter and some have slightly more unusual schedules.
 A speculative swing trader who wants to avoid delivery should be aware of the expiration schedule to know when to roll over to the next contract expiry month.
+Day trading in these markets requires careful attention to time and being mindful of the expiration schedule is crucial to avoid any unexpected delivery that could negatively impact your trading account.

 Understanding swing trading

 Swing traders aim to capitalize on buying and selling the interim lows and highs within a larger overall trend.
 They use technical indicators to determine if specific stocks possess momentum and the best time to buy or sell.
 To exploit the opportunities, swing traders act quickly to increase their chances of making a profit in the short-term.
+Day trading and futures trading are also popular among traders looking for short-term gains in the futures markets.
+To participate in these markets, traders need a trading account.

 Swing traders can check their positions periodically and take action when critical points are reached.
 Unlike day trading, swing trading does not require constant monitoring, since the trades last for several days or weeks.